-1 Encyledge economy jobs refers to production and services tasked on knowledge intensive activities where there is a greater relative on intellectual capabilities then on physical indust or natural resources.
+1 Knowledge economy jobs refers to production and services based on knowledge intensive activities where there is a greater reliance on intellectual capabilities than on physical inputs or natural resources.

 Financial Threshold

 - Council will have regard to the total budget provided for in the Annual Plan; - Council will not set a specific financial threshold for consideration of individual applications; and - Council will not set a limit on the number of applications that can be approved in any financial year.